wsydney76/craft4-ddev-starter/setup/PLUGINS-DDEV.md

 # Plugins in DDEV

+If you are following the default conventions:

+Run `bash setup/plugin-dev`.

+If not, follow these instructions and adjust them to your needs.

 In order to pull in a plugin living outside the current DDEV project set up a mapping:

 Assuming plugins are located in the root directory `~/dev/plugins`, e.g. `~/dev/plugins/test`